 I completed my Bachelor's and Master's degrees in engineering science at the University of Oxford.
 Thereafter, I completed a PhD in energy systems and climate change research at Imperial College London.
 My doctoral research sought to understand how power systems need to evolve to deliver the Paris Agreement.
 During my PhD, I was affiliated with the Grantham Institute – Climate Change and the Environment, Centre for Environmental Policy, and Centre for Process Systems Engineering.

-I have worked in a range of industries including defence and aerospace, technology consulting, and oil and gas.
-I am currently an incoming Senior Associate at a strategy consulting firm.
+I have worked in a range of industries including management consulting, defence and aerospace, and oil and gas.
+I am currently an Associate with the Rocky Mountain Institute's Africa Energy Program, based in Nigeria.
+Prior to RMI, I was a Senior Associate with the Boston Consulting Group's Lagos office.
+Additionally, I am a Fellow at the Energy for Growth Hub.